LinNan20/LinNan20.github.io/_pages/about.md

   - /about.html
 ---

-I expect to receive my M.Eng degree in Power System & Automation from Fuzhou University, China, in 2022.
+I expect to receive my M.Eng degree in Electrical Engineering from Fuzhou University, China, in 2022.
 I received my B.Eng degree in Electrical Engineering & Automation from Fuzhou University, China, in 2019.
 I have nearly 3-years of experience in the application of AI in power system transient stability assessment.
 I have authored 3 peer-reviewed journal papers in related fields.